micropython/micropython/ports/zephyr/README.md

 MicroPython port to Zephyr RTOS
 ===============================

-This is an work-in-progress port of MicroPython to Zephyr RTOS (http://zephyrproject.org).
+This is a work-in-progress port of MicroPython to Zephyr RTOS (http://zephyrproject.org).

-This port requires Zephyr version 1.8 or higher.
+This port requires Zephyr version 2.3.0, and may also work on higher versions.
 All boards supported by Zephyr (with standard level of features support, like UART console) should work with MicroPython (but not all were tested).